kelani-culture/qr-code-file-downloader/README.md

 ---

-Feel free to customize any sections to better fit your project's specifics or add any additional details as needed!
+Feel free to make any additional adjustments or let me know if you need more changes!